2026 ANZCA CTN Strategic Research Workshop

 Develop new research proposals and pilot studies that can progress to competitive funding applications for large, multicentre international trials.

-Mentor and support fellows, trainees, research co-ordinators to conduct high-quality clinical trials at their local sites.
+Mentor and support fellows, trainees, and research coordinators to conduct high-quality clinical trials at their local sites.

 Explore the latest topics in research methodology, trial management, and sector-wide developments.